-The City supports a living wage for employees of suppliers under contract with the City, therefore beginning in In October 2020 a clause will be was added to every procurement contract that includes with a service component that requires requiring the contractor to agree to pay a living wage to full time employees working under the contract.
-Non-profit organizations, state or federal mandated or funded programs, goods and supplies contracts, loans or grants awarded by the City, and cooperative contracts awarded by other agencies and utilized by the City are exempt from this requirement.
+The City supports a living wage for employees of suppliers under contract with the City.
+In October 2020 a clause was added to every procurement contract with a service component requiring the contractor to pay a living wage to regular full time employees working under the contract.
+Non-profit organizations, state or federal mandated or funded programs, goods and supplies contracts, construction contracts, contracts not sourcing local labor, loans or grants awarded by the City, and cooperative contracts awarded by other agencies and utilized by the City are exempt from this requirement.